 Frequently Asked Questions Regarding Playset and Swing Set Assembly:

 I’m often amazed that I don’t get asked this question much more often.
 I have assembled every brand and model out there and there are hundreds.
 No one knows better which playsets are the best than the person that puts them together.

-Having said that you should know that most playsets sold online, as well as in all the big box s†ores are made in China.
+Having said that, you should know that most playsets sold online and in all the big box stores are made in China.
 Surprised?
-One of China’s major exports is a fast-growing wood often referred to as Chinese Fir or China Fir (Cunninghamia Lanceolata).
+One of China’s major exports is a fast-growing wood often referred to as Chinese Fir or China Fir (Cunninghamia lanceolata).
 It is a great export not, only because it is fast-growing, but is also lightweight.
 Unfortunately, it is also flimsy, brittle, and splits easily.
-See the article the I wrote on this subject back several years ago.
+See the article that I wrote on this subject back several years ago.